jpverkamp/blog/content/reviews/books/Jonathan Stroud/Bartimaeus/3 - Ptolemys Gate.md

 page_count: 501
 series_index: [3]
 ---
-Nathaniel is 17 now, the sweetheart of the government after saving everyone in {{< goodreads book="The Golem's Eye" >}} and even worse when it comes to believing the goverment's line about the supremacy of magicians and mistreating Bartimaeus.
+Nathaniel is 17 now, the sweetheart of the government after saving everyone in [[The Golem's Eye]]() and even worse when it comes to believing the goverment's line about the supremacy of magicians and mistreating Bartimaeus.

-As you might guess, in much the same way as in {{< goodreads book="The Golem's Eye" >}}, I didn't really care for Nathaniel.
+As you might guess, in much the same way as in [[The Golem's Eye]](), I didn't really care for Nathaniel.
 Bartimaeus is still pretty cool, but where this book really shines is seeing what Kitty has gotten up to over the past few years and actually digging into what Ptolemy was like.

 <!--more-->